Rose Gold: The Metal of Love & Gratitude

-Our rose gold jewelry has been very popular this season!
-Many of our customers have asked us, “what is rose gold made of and when did it become popular?”
+Our rose gold vermeil jewelry continues to be popular this season.
+Many of our customers ask us, “what is rose gold made of and when did it become popular?”
 Such a great question, we thought we would share.

 The blogger, Laura Preshong, provided a great description of when rose gold came to be – “rose gold was first used in early 19th century Russia by the famed jeweler Carl Faberge in his infamous Faberge Eggs, as was known as Russian Gold.
 Rose gold later gained popularity in the United Stated during the lavish and feminine 1920’s and was worn in engagement rings and fine jewelry.
 Cartier was instrumental in the rise in popularity creating luscious rose gold, fine jewelry with precious gemstones and diamonds.”

 Rose gold is a blend, or an alloy of pure 24 karat yellow gold, copper, and silver.
 It has a subtle, romantic color of gold that translates into love, romance, and elegance.

-Here are a few of our favorite rose gold pieces:
+These are a few of our favorite rose gold vermeil pieces:

 These pieces exude love and beauty.
-They are a great treat for yourself and a beautiful symbol to gift to a loved one to show your gratitude for them.
+What a great treat for yourself or a beautiful gift to a loved one to show your gratitude for them!

-In addition to gifting jewelry, there are many ways to show love and gratitude in your life.
-Research shows, the more we can share our gratitude the better we feel about ourselves and others!
+In addition to gifting jewelry, there are many ways to show others love and gratitude.
+Research shows, the more we can share our gratitude, the better we feel ourselves.

 Here are a few of our favorite ways to practice gratitude: